Jesus: Activities in Jerusalem

 In the Synoptics, the last week in Jerusalem is the conclusion of the journey through Perea and Judea that Jesus began in Galilee.
 Jesus rides a young donkey into Jerusalem, reflecting the tale of the Messiah's Donkey, an oracle from the Book of Zechariah in which the Jews' humble king enters Jerusalem this way.
-People along the way lay cloaks and small branches of trees (known as palm fronds) in front of him and sing part of Psalms 118:25-26.
+People along the way lay cloaks and small branches of trees (known as palm fronds) in front of him and sing part of Psalms 118:25–26.

 Jesus next expels the money changers from the Second Temple, accusing them of turning it into a den of thieves through their commercial activities.
-He then prophecies about the coming destruction, including false prophets, wars, earthquakes, celestial disorders, persecution of the faithful, the appearance of an "abomination of desolation", and unendurable tribulations.
-The mysterious "Son of Man", he says, will dispatch angels to gather the faithful from all parts of the earth.
-Jesus warns that these wonders will occur in the lifetimes of the hearers.
-In John, the Cleansing of the Temple occurs at the beginning of Jesus' ministry instead of at the end.
+He then prophesies about the coming destruction, including false prophets, wars, earthquakes, celestial disorders, persecution of the faithful, the appearance of an "abomination of desolation", and unendurable tribulations.
+The "Son of Man", he says, will dispatch angels to gather the faithful from all parts of the earth.
+Jesus warns that these events will occur in the lifetimes of the hearers.
+In John, the Cleansing of the Temple occurs at the beginning of Jesus's ministry instead of at the end.

 Jesus comes into conflict with the Jewish elders, such as when they question his authority and when he criticizes them and calls them hypocrites.
 Judas Iscariot, one of the twelve apostles, secretly strikes a bargain with the Jewish elders, agreeing to betray Jesus to them for 30 silver coins.

-The Gospel of John recounts of two other feasts in which Jesus taught in Jerusalem before the Passion Week.
+The Gospel of John recounts two other feasts in which Jesus taught in Jerusalem before the Passion Week.
 In Bethany, a village near Jerusalem, Jesus raises Lazarus from the dead.
 This potent sign increases the tension with authorities, who conspire to kill him.
-Mary of Bethany anoints Jesus' feet, foreshadowing his entombment.
-Jesus then makes his Messianic entry into Jerusalem.
+Mary of Bethany anoints Jesus's feet, foreshadowing his entombment.
+Jesus then makes his messianic entry into Jerusalem.
 The cheering crowds greeting Jesus as he enters Jerusalem add to the animosity between him and the establishment.
 In John, Jesus has already cleansed the Second Temple during an earlier Passover visit to Jerusalem.
-John next recounts Jesus' Last Supper with his disciples.
+John next recounts Jesus's Last Supper with his disciples.